Blog -

 As we mentioned earlier, Gravity SMTP is a standalone plugin, so you do not need to be using Gravity Forms to use it on your site (though it does work well with Gravity Forms).

 Currently, you can access Gravity SMTP at no extra cost on the Gravity Forms Elite license.
-You can find the plugin in your My Account area on the Gravity Forms website.
+You can find the plugin in your Gravity account.

 Next, you’ll want to register for your SendGrid account, if you haven’t done so already.